tommasorigon/logisticVB/em_logistic_tutorial.md

 |EM             | -81.09822| -38.81425| -36.77784| -36.33180| -36.16827|  -36.06429|
 |MM             | -81.09822| -38.81425| -37.02854| -36.52533| -36.33067|  -36.23546|

-Since the algorithms are initialized at the same point `(0,0)`, the log-likelihood at iteration `0` is the same for all the methods.
-Moreover, they also coincide at iteration `1`, because the three algorithms produce the same updating step.
-However, from iteration `2` they become different.
-The log-likelihood sequence of **Newton-Raphson** algorithm falls at iteration `5`, and the coefficients estimates diverge.
-Indeed, note that also the default `glm` R command fails to reach convergence, although it raises a warning.
+Since the algorithms are initialized at the same point `(0,0)`, the log-likelihood at iteration `0` is the same for all the routines.
+Moreover, they also coincide at iteration `1`, because the three methods produce the same updating step.
+However, after iteration `2` they become different.
+The log-likelihood sequence of the **Newton-Raphson** algorithm falls at iteration `5`, and the coefficients estimates diverge.
+Indeed, note that also the default `glm` R command fails to reach convergence.
 In fact, the algorithm adopted in `glm` is the Newton-Raphson.

 ```r
 coef(glm(y~X[,-1],family="binomial"))